 Last night Vera told me she hadn’t realized how much stress she was under before the vacation, because she was so used to it.
 She was carrying a lot of tension in her body.
 But once we were away from the people with whom we normally spend time… and away from our usual environments and routines… she was able to really relax and that’s when she realized how high-strung she’d been before.
 Now I know that the vacation did us both a world of good.

-I’m so glad I decided to join a vacation club and get back into taking vacations regularly.
+I’m so glad I decided to get back into taking vacations regularly.

 Get away — often.
 It’s a fact: People who take vacations have lower stress and a less risk of heart disease — not to mention a better outlook on life and more motivation to achieve goals.
 (Quoted from WebMD.)